Retro-Devils/Mugen-Pi-4/README.md

 Exit wine desktop by clicking start then run then type "shutdown" and press ok or enter.

+7. Replace Wine Desktop.sh

+Replace wine desktop.sh with the one in this github .

+After you replace rename from Wine Desktop.sh to WineDesktop.sh

+Then in terminal run

+chmod +x /home/pi/RetroPie/roms/wine/WineDesktop.sh

+Then rename from WineDesktop.sh to Wine Desktop.sh

+Retest wine desktop .

-7.Move Mugens to pi
+8.Move Mugens to pi

 move games to /home/RetroPie/roms/wine/games This can be done many ways pixel desktop and midnight commander to name a few

-8. Make Game Launch script
+9. Make Game Launch script

 Use the shell script method. in terminal type